 Otherwise they may choose the sitting or lying form instead.

-Sitting Eight Strands of Brocade Qigong
+Seated Eight Strands of Brocade Qigong

-Also known in China as Qigong Massage, "Bedside Eight Strands of Brocade" or "Longevity Self Massage".
+Also known in China as Qigong Massage, "Bedside Eight Strands of Brocade" or "Longevity Self-Massage".
 It is a set of gentle self massage techniques that cover the whole body, all major muscles and joints as well as many energy meridians and major acupuncture points.
 The First Strand of Brocade is known as "taking a dry bath" and consists of movements that imitate washing your body.
 It looks as if the person washes his arms, head, legs and body, but in reality, by using their palms and rubbing along those parts of the body, they clear the energy blockages within the yin and yang meridians (yin meridians on the inside and yang meridians on the outside of the limbs).
 The remaining seven strands of brocade, on the other hand, are designed to improve one's sight, hearing, sinuses, teeth, digestion, back and sleep, thus include exercises and self massage techniques that cover the eyes, ears, nose, teeth and gums, belly, lower back and soles of one's feet.
 And, of course, by improving the function of all those systems and organs, one ultimately improves his/her stamina, memory, concentration along the way.

 There are many forms of Qigong Massage, but one of the most popular ones today in China is a form that until the early 1950's was kept secret by a family in northern China.
 It was their pride and joy and for centuries they would pass it on from one generation to another.
 However, when it came to be passed onto a scholar of the early twentieth century, he was simply "not interested".
 He was a modern man whose ideals were to become an acclaimed academic, so he spent his best years studying.
 His family tried several times to convince him to take up the practice, purely for health benefits, because he would often get sick, but it was only after his health deteriorated to the point of him not being able to pursue his career that he finally agreed to give it a go.

 Surprise, surprise!!
 Soon after he started this simple set of eight exercises that are all done in bed he noticed a dramatic change in his health and stamina.
 At this time he was only in his thirties, but he was quite unfit, had lots of grey hair, had poor eyesight and suffered from several chronic conditions.
 So, once he experienced the sweet taste of health, he didn't need to be nagged anymore.
 He dived into it head on and became the most committed practitioner in the whole family.
 Not only did he improve his overall heath, but he enjoyed his life much more (and lived a very long one too).
 In the early 1950's, soon after the second world war and ending of the Chinese civil war, peace finally came to China and Gu Dai Feng, by then better known as Master Gu, who was then already in his late seventies, aiming to help his people decided to share his secret.
-He started publicly teaching this miraculous self massage, first to the locals but then, as his reputation steadily grew, to more and more ‘out of towners' who would travel, sometimes very long distances, to meet him and learn from the ‘first hand man'.
+He started publicly teaching this miraculous self-massage, first to the locals but then, as his reputation steadily grew, to more and more ‘out of towners' who would travel, sometimes very long distances, to meet him and learn from the ‘first hand man'.

 The demand seemed overwhelming beyond all expectation so he decided to publish a book, making it easier for both himself as well as the masses of eager enthusiasts.
 And then, one day, there it was, this tiny (yet, to many as precious as gold) little book, which explained how longevity self massage was done - step by step.
 The first edition appeared in 1962 and was completely sold out soon after.
 Second edition came in 1965, same thing.
 Third, a few years later and the same thing happened again.
 Until today it's already been reprinted 15 times (in Chinese).
 His techniques were introduced in many other Chinese Qigong and longevity books and magazines.
 As well as taught in many places throughout China.
 It has been estimated that there were several million people practicing this style throughout the 60's and 70's alone.
 And despite the availability of all kinds of fancy Qigong styles in recent years, this style does not seem to be in any less demand.
 On the contrary, the official figures show quite the opposite.
 Among them, the majority of practitioners are the elderly and the bed ridden, but it's also popular among some young people (at least some of the techniques), especially Kung Fu practitioners.